resort-io/nyaa-watcher/README.md

 ## Features

 * Monitors any Nyaa RSS feed for titles, and downloads the torrent files into a torrent client watch directory.
-* Uses custom tags and/or regular expressions to search for specific titles.
+* Uses custom tags and/or regular expressions to search and filter for specific titles.
-* Notifies Discord channels via webhooks when downloading a torrent file.
+* Notifies Discord channels via webhooks when a torrent file downloads.
 * Maintains a history backlog to store torrent information and prevent duplicate downloads.

 ### Upcoming Updates